Yu1986/HTTPServer/readme.md

 ## Run
 - edit http.conf to set your http root dir and http server port
 - "java -jar MyHttpServer.jar" to start server
+- with default configs, please type http://localhost:1234 in your broswer to view sample website
 - "Ctrl-C" to send signal to stop server

 ## Contribution